Dyfi Plants

 Supporting Communities

-As well as having a working collaboration with Incredible Vegetables, for every 10 plants we sell, we will donate 1 edible perennial plant to a community growing project.
+In addition to our working collaboration with Incredible Vegetables, for every 10 plants we sell, we will donate 1 edible perennial plant to a community growing project.

 Permaculture in Mid-West Wales